What To Do Post Accident…

 WHAT CAN CHIROPRACTIC DO?

 The sudden accident that caused the whiplash in the first place may fade into memory, but the physical and psychological damage of whiplash can become chronic, eroding a victim’s quality of life.
-Chiropractic techniques and chiropractors’ skills are particularly well-suited to relieving the neck pain and other debilitating effects of whiplash because they can

-TAKING THE STING OUT OF WHIPLSH
+TAKING THE STING OUT OF WHIPLASH

 But help may be on the way.
 A recent study in Spine suggests that early, active treatment is most effective for managing whiplash symptoms.
 In the study, “active” treatment consisted of repetitive motion exercises performed at home (10 times every hour, beginning within 96 hours of injury); “standard” treatment involved home exercises performed only a few times each day, starting two weeks after injury.

-Results showed that 38% of patients receiving immediate, active treatment reported “no pain” at six-month followup, compared to only 5% of patients receiving delayed standard treatment.
+Results showed that 38% of patients receiving immediate, active treatment reported “no pain” at six-month follow-up, compared to only 5% of patients receiving delayed standard treatment.
 The authors note that this type of active home treatment is an “ideal form of rehabilitation” because it expends only small resources within the health care system.

 Rosenfeld M, Gunnarsson R, Borenstein P. Early intervention in whiplash-associated disorders.
 A comparison of two treatment protocols.
 Spine 2000: Vol. 25, No. 14, pp1782-87.